UniversalScientificTechnologies/UST_docs/THUNDERMILL/usecases.md

 * Function autonomously and locally without reliance on cloud services.
 * Complement existing meteorological radar and lightning detection infrastructure.

-This approach has been considered on major airports such as Schiphol [KNMI IR2013-01 report](https://cdn.knmi.nl/knmi/pdf/bibliotheek/knmipubIR/IR2013-01.pdf).
+This approach has been considered at major airports such as Schiphol [KNMI IR2013-01 report](https://cdn.knmi.nl/knmi/pdf/bibliotheek/knmipubIR/IR2013-01.pdf).

 ## Industrial and High-Voltage Zone Safety